Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 Giant charge inversion and/or nanoscale phenomena for living cells are studied using fortran 2003, and molecular dynamics simulations are execcuted (Refs.
 1-5).
 "DNA in nanopores" in Ref.
-5 is simulated for DNA transport, where counterion condensation and coion depletion are the key in the nanoscale pores of human cells.
+5 is simulated for DNA transportation, where counterion condensation and coion depletion are the key of the nanoscale pores of human cells.

 The molecular dynamics simulation codes are created in several settings, and they are discussed in the articles.
 Gaint charge inversion is about the macroions